In addition to asking how to change a home air filter, many homeowners wonder how to properly insert a furnace air filter.

 A Right Way and a Wrong Way to Insert Furnace Filters

-You see, there is a definite wrong way to insert a home air filter that can hamper your furnace’s efficiency and cost you money (see Can Putting the Air Filter in Your Furnace the Wrong Way Damage It?).
+You see, there is a definite wrong way to insert a home air filter that can hamper your furnace’s efficiency and cost you money.
 Running your furnace with a clogged filter can have a similarly negative effect.

-In fact, a government study indicates that replacing a dirty, clogged filter with a clean one can lower your central air conditioner's or furnace's energy consumption between 5 and 15 percent.
+In fact, a government study indicates that replacing a dirty, clogged air filter with a clean one can lower your central air conditioner or furnace energy consumption between 5 and 15 percent.

-2. Slide the new filter in with the arrow pointing toward the furnace, and you are done.
+- Slide the new air filter in with the arrow pointing toward the furnace, and you are done.